sean-mceachern/structures-and-classes-practice/README.md

 2. classes:
     classesIntroduction.cpp:

-        -intro to structures, classses, objects, mutators, and public vs. private variables. constructors.cpp: \n
+    -intro to structures, classses, objects, mutators, and public vs. private variables. constructors.cpp:
     -intro to using constructors